 By Delbert H. Rhodes

-At first, the noise’s source escaped me.
-I was powerless to imagine the rumble’s essence.
+At first, the source of the noise escaped me, and although it occurred for mere seconds, the seconds felt like hours.
+Every orifice capable of hearing, listened.
 The distant sound grew closer, and my thoughts fumbled for information.
-Every orifice capable of hearing, listened.
-The incidents of soft rumble occurred for a few seconds, but seconds felt like hours.
 Then as though released into freedom for the first time, it rushed forward.

 Directed by the winds, it continued in its path; first on the north wind, and then the west; next the blustery arms of a southern wind pointed the way; but when the eastern winds acted as guides, it became somewhat disoriented.
 Trying to find its way, it began to change directions, twisting and turning, but without a clear path in sight.
 Roaring louder, it continued to revolve in confusion; whirling, the winds entangled it.
 Now out of control, and mixing with the light, sparkles spiraled down in the darkness.